Visas

 The temporary employment visa categories are:

-H-1B: Person in a Specialty Occupation
+H-1B: Person with a Special Occupation

 H-1B1: Free Trade Agreement (FTA) - Chile, Singapore

-H-2A: Seasonal Farmer
+H-2A: Temporary Farmer

 For temporary or seasonal agricultural work.
 Limited to citizens or nationals of certain countries only.

-H-2B: Non-Temporary Farmer
+H-2B: No Temporary Farmer

 For temporary or seasonal non-agricultural work.
 Limited to citizens or nationals of certain countries only.

-H-3: Special Education or Training
+H-3: Training or Special Education

-L: Intra-Company Transfer
+L: Intra Company Transfer

-OR: Individual with Parrots or Extraordinary Abilities
+O: Individual with Extraordinary Achievements or Abilities

 P-1: Individual or Team Athlete or Member of an Entertainment Group